List of Murder One characters: Lisa Gillespie

 (Grace Phillips) Lisa served as Ted's second chair during the Richard Cross case.
 She was also having a relationship with Chris.

 Louis Hines

-(John Fleck) Louis is Ted's personal assistant.
+(John Fleck) Louis is Ted's assistant.

 Dave Blalock

 (Kevin Tighe) Davie Blalock served as the firm's private investigator until he was murdered by Rusty Arnold while following up a lead for the Avedon case.

 Ray Velacek

 (Joe Spano) Ray is a retired police detective whom the firm defended in an assault charge after he attempted to protect a woman from her abusive husband.
 After Dave Blalock's death, Hoffman hired him as the firm's new investigator.

 Lila

 (Vanessa A. Williams) Lila is the firm's receptionist.
 Her role on the series is limited though the firm did defend her fiancée on a charge in an early episode.

 Prosecutors and Police

 Miriam Grasso

 (Barbara Bosson) The lead prosecutor in the Avedon trial.
-Her un-chic wardrobe and simple demeanor belie the fact that she is a fierce and effective prosecutor.
-Despite the adversarial nature of their jobs, she and Ted are good friends and have a mutual personal and professional respect.
+Her un-chic wardrobe and simple demeanour belie the fact that she is a fierce and effective prosecutor.
+Despite the adversarial nature of their jobs, she and Ted are good friends and have mutual personal and professional respect.